36.7783° N, 119.4179° W

 The Rae Lakes are stunning and this trail is definitely worth doing.
 Be prepared for bugs, the sun, and some sore legs afterwards, but all in all it will be a trip you won’t forget.

-Want to learn more?
+➳ Want to learn more about the trails?
 Then check out this website.

 While many backpacking routes take you along singletrack or maybe even doubletrack trails, the Lost Coast Trail way up in Northern California has very little set trail at all.
 Instead, be prepared to hike almost solely on the beach.
 For three days you will cross different but always stunning terrain - from coastal grassland bluffs to boulder-strewn, slippery beaches.
 You’ll see lots of birds and if you are lucky, the much larger (and smellier) elephant seals.